 Nicaragua Java Natural

 Cup Characteristics: Aromas of dried fruit and flowers.
 Flavors of black cherry, raisin, chocolate, and honeysuckle.
-A delicately sweet, earthy, fruity, and complex cup.
+A delicately sweet, earthy, fruity, and complex cup with floral background notes.

 Despite its long history of cultivation, this is our first time offering the Java varietal at Willoughbys.
 Originally thought to be a Typica until genetic testing revealed it to be a selection from an Ethiopian Landrace population called Abyssinia (World Coffee Research) the variety was introduced to the island of Java directly from Ethiopia by the Dutch in the early 19th century.
 The Java variety is becoming a good growing option for smallholder farms, who use fewer inputs, as it is resistant to coffee leaf rust and coffee berry disease.
 In the mid-20th century, it was brought to Cameroon from Java and then, in 1991, it was brought and planted in Costa Rica, its introduction into Central America.
 There are some flavor characteristics found in Geisha, also of Ethiopia origin, but Java is not as delicate nor as floral.
 It is an easily accessible exotic variety with a deeply rooted history.